 Stage 1: Supervisor connections

 This is a meeting designed to build cross-institutional supervisory teams and to showcase the breath of engineering and physical science expertise at Imperial, and the cutting-edge cancer research undertaken at the ICR.
 Supervisors attending this meeting will be given the opportunity to present their research to help connect and integrate approaches in the creation of a preliminary iPhD proposal.
 It is usually held in the summer of each year.
-If you are an ICR or Imperial supervisor and you are interested in attending one of our future meetings, please email Dr Garrick Wilson (Garrick.wilson@imperial.ac.uk).
+If you are an ICR or Imperial supervisor and you are interested in attending one of our future meetings, please email icr-imperial-convergence.centre@imperial.ac.uk

 Stage 2: Preliminary PhD proposals